yingxuexiao/scDA-methods-companion/2_Benchmark Framework/README.md

 This repository contains the comprehensive benchmark implementation for evaluating differential abundance (DA) analysis methods on single-cell RNA sequencing data, as described in our publication.
 The benchmark includes evaluation code, workflows, simulated datasets, real datasets, and metrics computation for thorough method assessment.

----

 ## 🎯 **Evaluated Methods**

 We systematically evaluated the state-of-the-art DA methods.
 The complete list of methods and their implementations are detailed in our publication.

----

-## 🔍 **Method Selection Criteria**

-Methods were selected based on the following rigorous criteria:

----

 ## ⚠️ **Important Notes & Limitations**